-This guide explains how buyers, mechanics, and experienced drivers think about risk, not just faults — so you can judge what’s urgent, what can wait, and what shouldn’t be ignored.
+This guide explains how to think about risk, not just symptoms, so you can judge what’s urgent, what can wait, and what shouldn’t be ignored.

 Why “It Still Drives Fine” Isn’t the Whole Picture